mhowey/es6-blog/src/pages/2019/04.06/organizing-styled-components/index.md

 `
 ```

-Let's discuss the above code a little just to make sure we're on the same page.
+We should discuss the above code a little to make sure we're on the same page.
 The main idea is that Lib.js is now a file that exports 5 styled-components.
 Right now, since it is just the beginnings of our library, we'll just keep it all in this one "Lib.js" file as it is right now.

 Later on, we may decide to split the styled components into some categorization system by file, allowing you to make entire files have a default export that can export all methods from a library all together without separating out all of the individual pieces by using named imports.
 Food for future thought.